Essux/Keras-Projects/README.md

 ## Scrobbling Predictor

-Music listening habits prediction as time series.
+Music listening habits prediction as time series from my own data.
 A LSTM network was used.

 ## Song Encoder

 This project explores the possibility of encoding songs as fixed length vectors.
-A custom AutoEncoder using negative sampling was trained and existing library solutions where also considered.
+A custom AutoEncoder using negative sampling was trained using my own data and existing library solutions were also considered.

 ## FashionMNIST